thomas-k-cameron/my-mbo-analysis-book/src/depth-imbalance/result.md

 I think liquidity is something you can look at to understand market movement, and here are some list of things that I think that I can use to figure out.
 Here are some list of things that I

+- Normalization
+  I used absolute difference between market depth; This would works with different market structure.
+  This wouldn't work on longer time scale and it made it rather difficult to compare it against one another.

+  I need to normalize it.

 - Calculate confidence interval to figure out how many observations you need to use this data for predicting market move

 - Do total number of orders/contracts available on order book affect the market in anyway?
   We learned that order book may not have enough orders to satisfy large orders at given point in time.
   I simply filtered these observations for this project but there should be something you can learn about it.

-- Clustering orders by different quantity/speed or other factors Over 99% of maker order's size is less than `10`, and most of them are just `1`.
+- Clustering orders by different quantity/speed or other factors
+  Over 99% of maker order's size is less than `10`, and most of them are just `1`.
   However, there are some orders whose size is as big as 5000.